Great Expectations from God | Biblical Expectations Are Keys to His Blessings

 - •• Come up to a higher perspective.
 Don’t see things just through your human vision, but from God’s standpoint.
 The essence of the verse above is “Come up higher!”

-- •• Raise your expectations.
+- •• Raise your sight heavenward and develop high expectations from God.
 Don’t just settle for “same-old-same-old”.
-God has spread a banquet table of blessings for His people.
+God loves you and has spread a banquet table of blessings for His people.
 But too often we just “snack” at His table and fail to receive much of the abundance He has freely promised us.

 - •• Let’s examine four areas where Christians typically desire more of God in our lives, but too often fail to receive it.
-May the Scriptures stimulate us to believe God to receive in far greater measure than we have in the past.
+May the Scriptures stimulate us to believe for the blessing of the Lord in far greater measure than we have in the past.

 • Healing —